Vyral/base-template/_posts/2018-06-20-could-you-be-the-next-rockstar-agent-to-join-our-team.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: KPqgCUzkf78
+youtube_code: wXoHPa6wSik
 ---

 {% include youtube.html %}

-I recently sat down for an interview with one of our team’s rockstar agents, Jessica Wolleat, and I’d like to share some of what we spoke about with you today.&nbsp;
+I recently sat down for an interview with one of our team’s rockstar agents, Jessica Wolleat, and I’d like to share some of what we spoke about with you today.

 Jessica was born and raised in Minnesota and has actually dreamed of a real estate career since she was a child.
 She was fascinated by homes and even grew up to get a degree in architecture from the University of Minnesota.
-All of this solidified her desire to get into the world of real estate. **Now she’s been working with our team for about two years and has absolutely loved it. &nbsp; &nbsp;**
+All of this solidified her desire to get into the world of real estate. **Now she’s been working with our team for about two years and has absolutely loved it.    **

 In particular, she loves the fast-paced environment.
 “Everything can change in the blink of an eye,” says Jessica.
 But it’s the clients, Jessica adds, that she really loves about this industry.